anujdeshpande/back-it-up/README.md

 DESCRIPTION

-	The biu command provides a command line interface to mark folders that will be backed up to a physically connected external drive
+	The biu command provides a command line interface to mark folders that will be backed up to the desired location in compressed format

 OPTIONS